Inertia Pricing in Stochastic Electricity Markets: Preliminaries

-We consider a power system with controllable generators, ES and RES, where both ES and RES are equipped to provide virtual inertia.
+In this section, we will introduce some preliminary models, i.e., RES uncertainty models, reserve allocation policy, inertia constants of different resources, and system inertia requirements.
+We consider a power system with conventional generators, ES and RES, where both ES and RES are equipped to provide virtual inertia.
+In this paper, ES refers to utility-scale battery energy storage, because it is currently the most common non-synchronous ES technology.
 Less common ES systems that could provide inertia services, e.g., supercapacitors or flywheels \cite{fernandez2020review}, can be added to the proposed model.
+Moreover, our RES models focus on large-scale wind farms and their ability to provide virtual inertia, because wind power is the main source of uncertainty in current transmission-level power systems \cite{bienstock2014chance}.
+However, the proposed models can be extended to accommodate uncertainty and inertia provision from other RES technologies (e.g. solar photovoltaic), but this may require adapted virtual inertia models.
+See \cite{dreidy2017inertia}.